An Empirical Study and Analysis of Text-to-Image Generation Using Large Language Model-Powered Textual Representation: Experiments

 \subsection{Experimental Setup}

 \mypara{Datasets.} Our three-stage training pipeline is respectively trained on pure text data (stage 1), text-image data (stage 2), and high-quality text-image data (stage 3).
 Regarding the text data, we use the text captions of LAION-5B~\cite{schuhmann2022laion} and collected real-world user prompts.
 For the paired text-image data for stage 2, we similarly employ the LAION-5B dataset and build an self-collected text-image dataset from internet, yielding a total of $43$M samples.
 Notably, to fully exploit LLM-powered language understanding ability as done in~\cite{dalle3, chen2023pixart}, we re-caption these images with a self-trained multi-modal LLMs, providing more descriptive text conditions for training.
 Finally, a carefully-crafted high-quality dataset is consist of both real-world images from internet and public-available image synthesis benchmarks~\cite{sun2024journeydb}, obtaining a total of $40$K images with a average aesthetic score of $7.51$.
-Notably, All of the aforementioned data is filtered, pre-processed and re-captioned with a carefully designed data cleaning process.

 \mypara{Evaluation Metrics.} Following existing philosophy of evaluating text-to-image generative models, we include three commonly-used automatic metrics, CLIP-score~\cite{hessel2021clipscore}, FID~\cite{FID} and aesthetics score~\cite{schuhmann2022laion} to evaluate the generated images in terms of text alignment, synthesis quality and aesthetic appeal.
-Considering that our model features multilingual text conditions, we gather both English and Chinese prompts for a thorough investigation.
+Considering that OmniDiffusion features multilingual text conditions, we gather both English and Chinese prompts for a thorough investigation.
 Specifically, for English-driven text-to-image generation, we use COCO~\cite{lin2014microsoft}, Flickr-30K~\cite{young2014image}, and Flickr-8K~\cite{hodosh2013framing}, and use COCO-cn~\cite{li2019coco}, Flickr-8K-cn~\cite{li2016adding} for Chinese driven text-to-image generation.
 Note that we only utilize the text captions for producing images in inference, and Chinese-CLIP~\cite{yang2022chinese} is used for calculating CLIP-Score of Chinese benchmarks.
 The original texts are used for computing CLIP-Score, and the original images are used as reference distribution for zero-shot FID evaluation.